gitfrederic/GetData_CourseProject/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+To make the data **'tidy'**, the feature names were made lowercase (e.g. 'tBody' becomes 'tbody'), the parenthesis and dashes were removed, and 'Acc' was renamed as 'acceleration' to be more clear about its meaning.
+Also, since the features are means, all measurements are prefixed with 'meanof'.

 The following is a descrption of each column (field) in the **tidy_dataset.txt** data set:

 <table>